-UPLIFT for Epilepsy (Using Practice and Learning to Increase Favorable Thoughts): An Internet and telephone program using cognitive behavioral therapy and mindfulness to treat depression in adults with epilepsy.
-For more information and training, contact the MEW Network.
+- Project UPLIFT (Using Practice and Learning to Increase Favorable Thoughts): A telephone program using cognitive behavioral therapy and mindfulness to treat depression in adults with epilepsy.

-PEARLS (Program to Encourage Active Rewarding Lives): A home-based depression treatment program for adults with epilepsy and depression.
-The program trains mental health professionals to provide the intervention in people’s homes.
-For information about this program or training opportunities, contact the Pearls Program or the Mew Network.
+- PEARLS (Program to Encourage Active Rewarding Lives): A home-based depression treatment program for adults with epilepsy and depression.
+The program trains mental health professionals to provide intervention in people’s homes.
+For information about this program or training opportunities, contact the Pearls Program.

-Texting 4 Control is made possible with funding from the Centers for Disease Control and Prevention (CDC) under cooperative agreement number 1U58DP003832-02.
-Its content are solely the responsibility of the authors and do not necessarily represent the official views of the CDC.
+Texting 4 Control developed by the Epilepsy Foundation (EF), is made possible with funding from the Centers for Disease Control and Prevention (CDC) under cooperative agreement number 1U58DP003832-02.
+Its content are solely the responsibility of the authors and do not necessarily represent the official views of the CDC or the MEW Network.